 For most of us, the thought of 11 hospital visits resulting in 52 weeks off work is frightening enough, but for career-driven mother of two Karen, this was her reality.
-Read how she managed to overcome this unexpected battle with her health.

 “We were down south for a wedding and I just wasn't feeling right.
 The next day, I realised my heart was racing and was still racing the next day.”
 Karen says her

 concerns grew as her heart continued to race.
 She decided to visit a pharmacist to have her blood pressure and heart rate checked.

 “It kept coming up with errors on the machine.
 So, he suggested going to my GP, which I did, and my GP phoned a cardiologist who said ‘Go to the hospital and we'll have to do a cardioversion’."

 Karen was admitted to the hospital that very afternoon and was diagnosed with atrial flutter, an arrhythmia.
 As an HBF member, Karen received a vital electrical cardioversion the next morning, avoiding lengthy hospital wait times.

 Being with HBF meant Karen had the luxury of being able to be treated by the doctor of her choice, at her preferred hospital, which alleviated pressure on her family and gave her the comfort she needed, knowing she was in familiar hands.